Nafis71/DoctorBabu/README.md

 ## Doctor Consultation <br />
 Users can utilise the Doctor Consultations Module to schedule `consultations/appointments` with highly rated `available doctors` or to view all doctors by hitting the `view all` button.
 They can also choose a doctor based on their department or symptoms.
 This module also provides a function called `"Diagnose your symptoms"` which helps a patient find out what's wrong with his body and which doctor she/he should consult for that specific condition.
+They can also look for a certain doctor by clicking the `search box` above.
+Finally, for rapid access, users can select a certain doctor from their `favoured doctor list`.
 <br />

 <img align="left" alt ="Chaquopy" width ="300" src="https://github.com/Nafis71/DoctorBabu/assets/57575805/5bd1414f-9f46-4b9c-8b7e-494ac161ced5"></img>